top of page

 1. Have a Routine

-These songs are great for teaching, but make sure you also include songs that express praise, worship and adoration to God.
-This will give them an opportunity to worship God with their singing.
+Use the same songs repeatedly.
+As the children learn them, they will be able to join in.
+Some songs help children learn Bible verses or theological truths about God.
+These songs are excellent for teaching, but make sure to include songs that express praise, worship, and adoration to God.
+This will give them an opportunity to worship God through their singing.

 2. Join in the Worship

-Enjoy the wonder of worshipping God with simple songs and before long this will become your favourite worship session in the church.
+Enjoy the wonder of worshipping God with simple songs, and before long, this will become your favourite worship session in the church.

-3. Expect God to move
+3. Expect God to Move

 4. Opportunities to Respond